Jackson Kellogg on the new GYROTONIC® Archway Courses

 Jackson: That’s a good question.
 I have to say everything on the long chains is just fantastic.
 For people who are hyper-mobile, those sequences really connect the body in a very unique, and powerful way.
 Those sequences go right into those places where more mobile people are weak, and they pull everything together.

 Sarah: What Archway exercises do you find most challenging?

 Jackson: The free arm, arch, & curl exercises in the waterfall sequence, where you have to arch & curl with the weight of the arms overhead was very hard for me.
 Those are some of the last exercises in the Level 2 program.

 Sarah: Is there anything else you want to communicate to those who are interested in taking the Archway courses, and/or interested in incorporating the Archway into their Gyrotonic exercise sessions?

 Public classes on the Gyrotonic Archway are offered in many Gyrotonic studios around the world.
-You can locate Gyrotonic studios in your area with our studio finder.
+You can locate Gyrotonic studios in your area with our Studio Finder tool.

 Sarah Simpson, GYROTONIC® Trainer and GYROKINESIS® Pre-Trainer